nsahq/debian-custom-image-creator/README.md

 The script will create following directories locally:

-* checksums - Cache of Debian checksums
-* debian - Cache of Debian images
+* cache - Cache of Debian images and checksum files
 * out - The directory where your resulting image will reside
-* parts - Directory used by the script to assemble the image
+* parts - Temporary directory used by the script to assemble the image
 * payload - Where your custom payloads should reside in a sub directory

 Payloads can consist of anything you wish to include in the image, e.g. preseed files, custom firmwares, grub configs etc. etc.

 Debian images and firmwares are cached locally.
-To force the script to fetch new images, remove the debian directory (or image therein) and/or the checksum directory.
+To force the script to fetch new images, remove the cache directory (or image/checksums therein).